 Click here for Edinburgh's online calendar.

 See UK Visa Requirements and the British Council website.
 The preferred option for single-semester U.S. citizen students is to enter the UK with short-term student visitor status (no cost, and no advance application required).
 Typically only yearlong students or students accepted to the Parliamentary Programme should apply for the full Tier 4 student visa (as it is required for yearlong students and for students who work/intern).
 Non-U.S. students will need to check the requirements for their home country here to determine whether they need to apply for the full UK student visa.
 IMPORTANT: Students should not arrange flights through the Republic of Ireland, as they will not receive the correct visa stamp upon entry to the UK.

 For More Information

-For additional information about this program, contact Amy Bergmann in the Office of International Education if you have general questions.
+To learn more, see the Edinburgh Orientation Manual.
+Contact Amy Bergmann in the Office of International Education if you have general questions.
 Robins School of Business students should contact Fae Bell in the Robins School with any questions about academics.